natalieanguyen/mac-dev-setup/README.md

 # macOS Dev Setup

 This document describes how I set up my developer environment on a new MacBook or iMac.
-We will set up popular programming languages (for example [Node](http://nodejs.org/) (JavaScript), [Python](http://www.python.org/), and [Ruby](http://www.ruby-lang.org/)).
-You may not need all of them for your projects, although I recommend having them set up as they always come in handy.

 The document assumes you are new to Mac, but can also be useful if you are reinstalling a system and need some reminder.
 The steps below were tested on **macOS High Sierra** (10.13), but should work for more recent versions as well.